 When comparing a wireless access point vs. a router, several distinct differences start to emerge.
 While both devices support wireless network connectivity and may perform similar roles, the two devices are more like cousins than twins.

 On the other hand, wireless routers often make more sense for small businesses and residential homes, as they package the functionality of two wireless devices -- a standalone AP and an Ethernet wired router -- in a single physical appliance.
-It's worth noting we can consider a wireless router an AP, but an AP can never be a router.
+A wireless router can be considered an AP, but an AP can never be a router.

-    Keep reading to learn more about the differences between a wireless access point and router and how to choose between the two, depending on your individual network needs for wireless coverage.
+Learn more about the differences between a wireless AP and router and how to choose between the two, depending on your individual network needs for wireless coverage.

 What is a wireless access point?

 A standalone wireless AP is a physical appliance that adds Wi-Fi capability to an existing wired network by bridging traffic from a group of wireless workstations onto an adjacent, wired LAN.
 Conceptually, an AP is like an Ethernet hub, but instead of relaying LAN frames only to other 802.3 stations, an AP relays 802.11 frames to all other 802.11 or 802.3 stations in the same subnet.

 The vast majority of enterprises and other organizations require the use of more than one AP.
 Multiple APs spread out over a network enable Wi-Fi to keep up with demand across a large physical space and a significant number of end-user connected devices, as each additional AP offers another location where users can connect -- thus expanding network coverage and availability.
 Strategically placed APs throughout an office can help enhance wireless networks by servicing dead spots, or areas with weak Wi-Fi signals.